[UPDATED SEPT 2021]

-Today's hearing aids are beginning to attract a younger, more tech-savvy audience with features including Bluetooth, rechargeability, and more discreet designs.
+Today's hearing aids are beginning to attract a younger, more tech-savvy audience with features including artificial intelligence, Bluetooth, lithium-ion rechargeability, and more discreet designs.
 With these more sophisticated models now on the market, 2021 is shaping up to be the best year ever for hearing technology, with users poised to benefit.

 Let's take a look at some of the best hearing aids out this year.